-- Should I go to graduate school right away or wait awhile and then apply?
+- Should you go to graduate school right away or wait awhile and then apply?

-- How do I decide which school is best for me?
+- How do you decide which school is best for you?

 How defined are your goals?
 Have you talked with people in your field to explore what you might be doing after graduate school?